For Tutors in the Virtual Classroom

 If the classroom is closed, how can I still tutor?

-There are four ways you can still tutor — from the comfort of your home!
+There are two ways you can still tutor — from the comfort of your home — using our Virtual Classroom.

 - Tele-tutor by phone, using a special conference line provided by Seeds.

-- Table Sessions by video, using a videoconferencing code provided by Seeds, students work independently, but you’re available for questions and explanations.
+- Video Tutoring, using a videoconferencing code provided by Seeds, students work independently, but you’re available for questions and explanations.
+This is most similar to our on-site learning.

 Which kind of tutor does Seeds need the most right now?